-system; • '-': No data, incompatible collector version or the data is not yet available.
+unknown: Indicates that the information could not be retrieved; N/A: This field is not available on this operating system; '-': No data, incompatible collector version or the data is not yet available.

-number_of_graphical_cards integer # # 0
+number_of_graphical_cards integer ##

 Number of ins talle d gr aph ical cards

 number_of_monitors integer ##

-Number of cor nec ted mor nitors
+Number of cor nec ted moı nitors

-os_architecture enum ## # Ü
+os_architecture enum ##

-Architecture of (x86/x64) f de vice ope erating system
+Architecture of (x86/x64) f de vice оре erating system

-os_version_and_architecture string ## 0 NU
+os_version_and_architecture string ## # 0 NU

-Indicates nam (when applical system. nd architecture perating

-unknown: the OS version could not be retrieved of could not be mapped to recognized value.
+(when applical system. • unkner could OS version etrieved or it apped to a

 password_complexity_requirements enum ## 0

-Indicates when is required: her pas swo rd complexity

-Windows: The passwo must meet complexity requirements as define the group policy; Mobile: No simple passwords are allowed a minimum password length is set, as defined the security policy.
+platform Indicates whether password complexity is required: • Windows: The password must meet complexity requirements as defined in the group policy; • Mobile: No simple passwords are allowed or a minimum password length is set, as defined in the security policy.

-platform enum ## 0
+piationii enum 0

-Indicates the platform of the device.
-A platform is a set of operating system families on which the same objects, activities, events and properties can be retrieved.
-The possible values are:

-• Wind ow s;